RaymondBello/ray-gram/README.md

   )
 }
 ```
+## Upcoming Features
+These are some features that are currently being added:
+* Delete images from the modal view
+* Add upvotes and downvotes for each image
+* Add a shareable link for other platforms (eg. Twitter,Facebook and Reddit)

 # Sources
 *"If I have seen further than others, it is by standing upon the shoulders of giants."*
 * Myself and the cool people on stack overflow.